 Date Originally Issued: 07-15-1998

 Recovery of indirect costs is a federal policy implemented to recognize that universities and other contractors providing contractual services to the federal government have costs indirectly associated with providing the contract services.
-The governing federal regulations now refer to indirect costs as facilities and administration (F&A) costs; this policy will use that terminology.
-The federal government has developed policies by which the University and others can document these support costs and add them to the total funding requirements as facilities and administration costs.
-The University requires recovery of both the direct and facilities and administration costs incurred when performing externally funded research, instruction and training, and other sponsored projects or programs.
-Principal investigators must include facilities and administration costs in proposal budgets for contracts, grants, and other awards.
+The governing federal regulations refer to indirect costs as facilities and administration (F & A) costs.
+Under the federal regulations, regulations the University can document these support costs and add them to the total funding requirements as F & A costs.
+The University requires recovery of both the direct and F & A costs incurred when performing externally funded research, instruction and training, and other sponsored projects or programs.
+Principal investigators must include F & A costs in proposal budgets for contracts, grants, and other awards.

-2. Allocation of Facility and Administrative Cost Recovery Funds
+2. Allocation of F & A Cost Recovery Funds

-Revenue resulting from the recovery of facilities and administration costs allowed on sponsored research and public service projects is recognized by the University as "unrestricted" income.
+Revenue resulting from the recovery of F & A costs allowed on sponsored research and public service projects is recognized by the University as "unrestricted" income.
 It is the objective of the University to maximize the use of this source of revenue for the benefit of the University's research and public service programs.
 Revenue may be allocated to: